 Culturally Affirming: As an immigrant and Latinx woman, I understand the challenges that folx in my communities face on the daily.
 My practice is grounded in social justice and anti-oppression values and I utilize culturally-affirming and anti-racist practices that recognize the unique challenges experienced by racial/ethnic, gender, and sexual minorities.
 Within my own therapeutic relationships with my clients, I also greatly value the strength that is added to our work when we name the shared similarities and the differences between our own lived experiences, including naming dynamics of power, privilege and oppression.

-Application in process to practice as a Licensed Associate Professional Counselor in Georgia
+Licensed Associate Professional Counselor in Georgia (GA License No. APC008886)

 Working under the direction of Dr. Sophia Aguirre Ph.D., CGP, FAGPA and the supervision of Dr. Tyler Wilkinson, Ph.D., in pursuit of licensure as Licensed Professional Counselor in the State of Georgia